Autism Seen Developmentally

 - Tips, game ideas and inspirations

 - Webinars for parents and professionals

-- Training and supervision groups for networking and exchange with like-minded colleagues
+- Advanced training and supervision groups for networking and exchange with like-minded colleagues

 - '10 key DIRFloortime playing techniques'. as a printable PDF you will receive as a thank you for your registration